mfidino/lure_project/README.md

 **fit_binomial_model.R:** This script reads in the detection / non-detection data of the species we could analyze and fits the binomal observation model to the data.

-**fit_exponenttial_model.R:** This script reads in the time to first detection data of the species we could analyze and fits the exponential observaiton model to the data.
+**fit_exponential_model.R:** This script reads in the time to first detection data of the species we could analyze and fits the exponential observaiton model to the data.

 **fit_poisson_model.R:** This script reads in the number of images taken of the species we could analyze and fits the Poisson model to these data.